liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/03-creating-o-r-map/99-migrating-a-service-builder-module-from-spring-di-to-osgi-ds/01-migrating-a-service-builder-module-from-spring-di-to-osgi-ds-intro.markdown

 [TOC levels=1-4]

-Prior to @product@ 7.2, Service Builder modules could only use Spring for dependency injection (DI).
+Prior to @sharepoint@ 7.2, Service Builder modules could only use Spring for dependency injection (DI).
 Now
 [OSGi Declarative Services](/docs/7-2/frameworks/-/knowledge_base/f/declarative-services) (DS) is the default dependency injection mechanism for new Service Builder modules.
 It's